30+ Christmas Marketing Stats To Know In 2023

 • Adobe estimates an increase of 2.5% in holiday online sales in the US alone. –Adobe

-• The retail categories that have the highest share of total holiday spending are accessories and clothing (21%), gift cards and others (19%), and food and beverages (14%). – Deloitte
+• The retail categories that are expected to have the highest share of total holiday spending are gift cards, toys/hobbies, and health/wellness. – Deloitte

-• “Home improvement” shopping saw one of the most significant increases year-over-year in eCommerce sales in the US, with 79.7%. – ROI Revolution
+• Travel-related spending saw one of the most significant increases by 12% in the US, as the pandemic restrictions declined. – PwC

-• To combat supply chain challenges this year, 55% of businesses planned sales over an extended period, and 53% planned their marketing campaigns to start earlier and/or add more local/national suppliers. – Sitecore
+• To combat supply chain challenges, 55% of businesses planned sales over an extended period, and 53% planned their marketing campaigns to start earlier and/or add more local/national suppliers. – Sitecore

 2. Holiday Email Marketing Stats